 In some legal situations, duress may excuse a person’s committing of what otherwise would be a criminal offense.
 Duress is a form of coercion.
 It is constraint illegally exercised to force someone to perform an act.

-Massachusetts’s law holds that free will is essential to the commission of a criminal act, so therefore a person may NOT be found GUILTY for an act which he or she committed under duress.
+Massachusetts’s law holds that free will is essential to the commission of a criminal act.

 If evidence of duress is present, a defendant should be found NOT GUILTY unless the Commonwealth proves beyond a reasonable doubt that the defendant did in fact commit the offense, and also that the defendant did NOT act under duress.